Monday, June 27, 2011

 Panaramic view of the ruins of the Temple at Philak

-There were famous ruler-priests among the African Beja, and the rulers of the priestly lines intermarried exclusively.
+It appears that there were famous ruler-priests among the Beja, and the rulers of the priestly lines intermarried.

-Pinedjem I was the High Priest at Thebes from 1070 BC to 1032 BC.
+Pinedjem I was the High Priest at Thebes from 1070 - 1032 B.C.
 He was the son of the High Priest Piankh and probably ruled over the southern portion of Piankh's territory beginning in 1054.
 Pinedjem's mummy was found at Deir el-Bahri.
 Pinedjem I married Duathathor-Henuttawy (“Adorer of Hathor; Mistress of the Two Lands”), the daughter of Ramesses XI.

 Horu-Pasibkhanut I was the second king of the Twenty-first dynasty of Egypt who ruled from Tanis (Biblical Zoan) from 1047 BC to 1001 BC.
 His intact tomb was discovered in Tanis.
 Here is a description of his funerary mask which is presently housed at the Cairo Museum: "it proved to be made of gold and lapis lazuli and held inlays of black and white glass for the eyes and eyebrows of the object."
 Horu-Pasinkhanut I's mask is "one of the masterpieces of the treasure of Tanis" and his "fingers and toes had been encased in gold stalls, and he was buried with gold sandals on his feet.
 The finger stalls are the most elaborate ever found, with sculpted fingernails.
 Each finger wore an elaborate ring of gold and lapis lazuli or some other semiprecious stone."
 (From here.)
 His sister bride was named Mutnedjmet, a daughter of Pinedjem I the high priest of the temple at Thebes.